 Declaration of Pre-Need Guardian

 A declaration of pre-need guardian lets you state who should be your guardian if a court determines you need one.
-This is critical for same-sex couples, because without this declaration, you risk the court passing over your same-sex partner and designating someone else to be your guardian if a guardianship ever becomes necessary.
+This is critical for unmarried same-sex couples because, without this declaration, you risk the court passing over your same-sex partner and designating someone else to be your guardian if guardianship ever becomes necessary.
 It could even be a family member hostile to your same-sex relationship.